carallon/io-module-developer-guide/source/api/gpio/analoginput.rst

 Usage Example
 *************

-To link to an input and perform an action when the input changes.
+To listen to an input and perform an action when the input changes.

 config.json
 ===========